Application

 All information on the CEnT-S, including the test calendar, is available on the CISIA website at: CEnT-S structure and syllabus | CISIA :: Consorzio Interuniversitario Sistemi Integrati per l'Accesso.

-For the purposes of admission to the Bachelor’s Degree Programme in International Politics, Law and Economics (IPLE), only the scores obtained in the following sections will be considered valid: Mathematics and Reasoning on Texts and Data.
+For admission to the Bachelor’s Degree Programme in International Politics, Law and Economics (IPLE), only the scores obtained in the following sections will be considered valid: Mathematics and Reasoning on Texts and Data.

 The tests may be taken at any university that offers the CEnT-S starting from Thursday, 27 November 2025.